Burnt-o/HaloCheckpointManager/Halo1.md

 **Halo 1 Script Commands:**
 Please note that an entry being present here doesn't necessarily mean that it'll work - it may do nothing, or maybe even crash the game.

+**TODO:** Remove items from this list that don't do anything or crash the game.
+Feel free to make a pull request!
 ```
 AVAILABLE FUNCTIONS: